kubernetes-sigs/node-feature-discovery/docs/get-started/features.md

 - It tries to execute files found under `/etc/kubernetes/node-feature-discovery/source.d/` directory.
 The hook files must be executable and they are supposed to print all discovered features in `stdout`, one per line.
-With ELF binaries static linking is recommended as the selection of system libraries available in the NFD release image is very limited.
-Other runtimes currently supported by the NFD stock image are bash and perl.
+Only statically linked ELF binaries and shell scripts (busybox sh) are supported.
+If other runtimes are required the detection must be run outside the NFD container and made available to NFD via `features.d` directory.
 - It reads files found under `/etc/kubernetes/node-feature-discovery/features.d/` directory.
 The file content is expected to be similar to the hook output (described above).